-Even though made with scraps in mind, since the holidays are just around the bend, buying a ⅓ yard cut and going into assembly-line mode might be just the ticket.
+Even though made with scraps in mind, buying a ⅓ yard cut and going into assembly-line mode might be just the ticket to power through your gift list.
 With some clever cutting, you could get nine cases from a ⅓ yard of a pretty 54″ wide home décor fabric, which is what we chose for our exterior stripe.

 Traditional cottons for the lining are usually just 44-45″ wide, so to have a sufficient amount of matching lining fabric, you’d want to go up to ⅔ of a yard.
 You could get all those teacher gifts done in a single afternoon!
 Working with Fat Quarters is also an idea.

-We offer a pattern download below so you can get the perfect concave and convex curves.
+We offer a free pattern download below so you can get the perfect concave and convex curves.